glpi-project/doc/source/common_tabs.rst

 Notions
 ~~~~~~~

-2 concepts need to be understood:
+Two concepts need to be understood:

 - **Impact**: represented by default by a red arrow.
 If this element encounters a problem, it will impact all linked elements.
 - **Dependency**: represented by default by a blue arrow.
 A dependency is an element which will be directly affected by the impact.
 A dependency does not necessarily affect the elements linked to it.